-In a surprise finding, we found levels of vitamin D increased by 28 per cent year-on-year in June.
+In a surprise finding, we found levels of vitamin D increased by 28% year-on-year in June.

-The conclusions we can draw from this are that the shift to work from home, meaning less commuting, and furlough offered more opportunity to spend time outdoors in the sunshine than was possible in 2019.
+The conclusions we can draw from this are that working from home, less commuting, and furlough offered more opportunities to spend time outdoors in the sunshine than was possible in 2019.

 We should also factor in the possibility that a greater number of people were heeding NHS guidance and choosing to supplement vitamin D.

-Vitamin D plays a significant role in bone and muscle health, along with having many other functions in the body, such as supporting the absorption of nutrients , but the UK’s sunlight is poor, and experts estimate that 1 in 5 adults in the UK do not get enough .
+Vitamin D plays a significant role in bone and muscle health, along with having many other functions in the body, such as supporting the absorption of nutrients , but the UK’s sunlight is poor, and experts estimate that one in five adults in the UK do not get enough .
 So, this finding is a positive health outcome from what was a challenging year for many.

 The NHS currently recommends that everybody should take a 10ug daily supplement of vitamin D in the winter months.
 Some are at higher risk of a vitamin D deficiency, such as those with darker skin, and are recommended to take a daily supplement all year round.

 You can measure the levels of Vitamin D in your body with a simple and at-home Vitamin D (OH) Blood Test from Medichecks.
-Our team of doctors will report on your results and advise you on the next steps to take if your blood levels are outside the normal range.
+Our team of doctors provides comments on your results along with advice on how to correct your levels if they are abnormal.